 |Potential for more consistent returns||Potential for higher upsides and harsher downturns|

 When investing in hedge funds or mutual funds, investors do not choose the securities in the portfolio; a manager or management team selects the securities.
-Hedge funds are usually actively-managed, which means that the manager or management team can use discretion is the security selection and the timing of trades.
+Hedge funds are usually actively managed.
+This means that the manager or management team can use discretion in the security selection and the timing of trades.

-Although hedge funds and mutual funds have certain limitations on investing, such as minimum initial investment, hedge funds are not as accessible to the mainstream investor as mutual funds.
-For example, some hedge funds require that the investor have a minimum net worth of $1 million or they may have minimum initial investments that are much higher than mutual funds.
-Some mutual funds will accept any amount of initial investment, and none of them have net worth requirements.
+Hedge funds and mutual funds both have certain limitations on investing.
+These could be minimum initial investments, for instance.
+But hedge funds are not as accessible to the mainstream investor as mutual funds.
+Some hedge funds require that the investor have a minimum net worth of $1 million.
+These are often much higher than those needed for mutual funds.

 Hedge funds typically have much higher expenses than mutual funds.
-For example, hedge funds often have expenses that exceed 2.00%, whereas most mutual funds have expenses that are 1.00% or below.
-Also, hedge funds may also take a cut of the profits before passing them along to the investors.
+For example, hedge funds often have expenses that exceed 2.0%, On the other hand, most mutual funds have expenses that are 1.0% or below.

 Which Is Right For You?

-The average investor will not have a high net worth or the minimum initial investment required to invest in hedge funds in the first place.
-For most investors, a diverse portfolio of mutual funds and/or exchange-traded funds (ETFs) is a smarter choice than hedge funds.
+The average investor will not have a high net worth or the minimum initial investment needed to invest in hedge funds in the first place.
+For most people, a diverse portfolio of mutual funds and/or exchange-traded funds (ETFs) is a smarter choice than hedge funds.